banago/PHPloy/readme.md

 ## Manual fresh upload

-If you want to do a fresh uplaod, evne if you have deployed earlier, use the `--fresh` argument like this:
+If you want to do a fresh upload, even if you have deployed earlier, use the `--fresh` argument like this:

     phploy --fresh